·

 • Create a consistent look & feel based on your brand colour palette

-• Pins have one to two brand colours with black and white for text
+• Pins have one to two brand colours, with black and white for text

 • Use images related to the topic